 You should receive your Forms W-2 and 1099 in January or February.
 That gives you about two months to prepare your tax return.
 In general, experts recommend filing tax returns earlier rather than later.
 The earlier you file, the better your chances of avoiding tax-related identity theft, a crime that’s on the rise.
 Plus, if you’re owed a refund, you will get it sooner.

 Tip: Think you need some extra time to file?
-Generally, you can file an extension giving you until October 15.
-But if you owe the government money, you still need to pay your estimated taxes in full by April 15 to avoid penalties and interest.
+Generally, you can file an extension giving you a six-month extension.
+But if you owe the government money, you still need to pay your estimated taxes in full by the due date, generally April 15, to avoid penalties and interest.